-Reading fluently Recognising key vocabulary and phrases YEAR 3 AND 4 YEAR 5 AND 6 Read and understand the main points in short written texts.
+Reading fluently Recognising key vocabulary and phrases YEAR 3 AND 4 Read and understand the main points in short written texts.
 Read short texts independently.
 Use a translation dictionary or glossary to look up new words.
-Read and understand the main points and some of the detail in short written texts.
+YEAR 5 AND 6 Read and understand the main points and some of the detail in short written texts.
 Use the context of a sentence or a translation dictionary to work out the meaning of unfamiliar words.
-Read and understand the main points and opinions in written texts from various contexts, including present, past or future events.
-Show confidence in reading aloud, and in using reference materials.
-Writing imaginatively Using key vocabulary and phrases to write ideas Write a few short sentences using familiar expressions.
+Read and understand the main points and opinions in written texts from various Writing im Using key vocabulary ar contexts, including present, past or future events. • Show confidence in reading aloud, and in using reference materials. naginatively Write a few short sentences using familiar expressions.
 Express personal experiences and responses.
 Write short phrases from memory with spelling that is readily understandable.
 Write short texts on familiar topics.
 Use knowledge of grammar (or pitch in Mandarin) to enhance or change the meaning of phrases.
 Use dictionaries or glossaries to check words.
 Refer to recent experiences or future plans, as well as to everyday activities.
 Include imaginative and adventurous word choices.
 Convey meaning (although there may be some mistakes, the meaning can be understood with little or no difficulty).
 Use dictionaries or glossaries to check words

+Speaking confidently

-Speaking confidently Using key vocabulary and phrases to verbally communicate ideas
+Using key vocabulary and phrases to verbally communicate ideas